-- Check-ins in the harbour of Tréboul: from Monday 10 June, 9AM to Friday 14 June, 6PM
+- Check-ins in the harbour of Tréboul: from Tuesday, June 16 th , 9am to Friday June 19th, 6PM

 The race left Douarnenez a Sunday, the day after the prologue.
 Leaving the Basse Vieille buoy starboard, the fleet heads towards the Pointe St Matthieu and the Chenal du Four to find NE of Ushant traffic separation scheme (TSS).